chrisfrohmaier/LBL2015/README.md

 |11gjh | 248.057541854737 | 38.6555497056316 | 12eog | 248.058205301053 | 38.6564946971053
 |11khk |    255.741854236 |    40.5185381536 | 11klx | 255.741927199231 | 40.5204022789231
 |12lee |     354.92284852 |    25.1098173968 | 12lcr |   354.9245924475 | 25.1103071780833

+Some of these objects are repeat observations, others are unique supernovae that happened in the same galaxy.
+Was hoping for a lensed supernova :-(